 From Voluntary Transparency to Legal Requirement

-The original model card framework covered seven sections: model details, intended use, factors, metrics, evaluation data, training data, and ethical considerations.
+The original model card framework proposed by Mitchell et al. in “Model Cards for Model Reporting” (FAccT 2019, arXiv:1810.03993) covered nine sections: Model Details, Intended Use, Factors, Metrics, Evaluation Data, Training Data, Quantitative Analyses, Ethical Considerations, and Caveats and Recommendations.
 Google, Hugging Face, and Meta adopted variants.
 The format remained voluntary, inconsistent, and rarely audited.

 The EU AI Act changed the calculus.
 Article 11 requires providers of high-risk AI systems to draw up technical documentation before market placement.
 Annex IV specifies nine mandatory sections that expand the original model card concept into a full evidence package.
-Documentation must be retained for 10 years after the system is taken out of service [EU AI Act, Art.
+Documentation must be retained for 10 years after the AI system is placed on the market or put into service [EU AI Act, Art.
 18].
 Incomplete documentation triggers penalties of EUR 15 million or 3% of global annual turnover, whichever is higher [EU AI Act, Art.
-99].
+99(4)].
 Providing misleading information to authorities carries a separate penalty of EUR 7.5 million or 1% of turnover [EU AI Act, Art.
-99].
+99(5)].

 Why Auditors Treat Model Cards as the Primary Evidence Artifact